 Law is written, and then it begins to evolve through court decisions and legal arguments within the judiciary.
 Each new decision further explicates the law, but narrows it at the same time.
 For laws with many years of legal decisions, challenges, and opinions by courts, the tangled decision-making that results can be complex to the point of overwhelming.
 This is where the big data analysis capabilities of the AIs will shine.
 They can find patterns in the chaos, a yellow brick road out of the mess.

 But not all yellow brick roads are safe, or just, or fair.
 The global understanding and empathy that humans bring must decide if the path out of the tangled web is the just one.
 This means that human beliefs, worldviews, and unconscious bias remains in play.
 Just depending on the decision of the AIs, however, does not preclude prejudice and unfair practices.
 AIs are programed by humans, with data sets that are not diverse or inclusive.
 They hold the unconscious bias of their makers (see also our blog post about “Do artificial networks make unbiased decisions?) .

 At this point, we rely on a system of checks and balances to keep decision-making out of the hands of the few.
 While AIs can help find patterns, legal experts must remain the final step in decision-making.
 And those decisions must be scrutinized through the systems of opinion and appeal we currently use.

-The changes that are coming to the insurance-, bank- and professional services industry are severe, and the digitization and connection of processes and devices will lead to different way of decision making and pricing.
-Understanding the developments and possibilities are key to be a successful player in the changing markets.
+The changes that are coming to the insurance-, bank- and professional services industry are severe, and the digitization and connection of processes and devices will lead to different way of decision making and pricing due to AI for Insurers and Lawyers.
+Understanding the developments and possibilities of AI for Insurers and Lawyers are key to be a successful player in the changing markets.
 Contact us, now!